Importance Of Getting Septic Tank Inspections Done Regularly

 According to suggestions by the Environmental Protection Agency, septic tank inspections should be done at least once every 3 years and the septic tank pumping and cleaning should be done at every 3 to 5 years.
-This is best done by a professional plumber.
-At Liberty Plumbing and Septic, we have had several years experience with septic tank installation, inspection and cleaning.
+This is best done by a professional septic service.
+At Liberty Septic, we have had several years experience with septic tank installation, inspection and cleaning.
 Call us today for expert septic tank maintenance.

 Understanding How The Septic System Works

 All discharge from the shower, sinks, toilets and laundry collects into the house sewer drain, from where it flows into a large septic tank.
 Here the solids are broken down by bacteria.
 The partially treated wastewater flows into the distribution box that distributes the water evenly into different trenches that open out into the absorption field.
 This is a network of distribution pipes and trenches where the wastewater is treated biologically.
 To ensure that the septic system is working efficiently, it is important that the absorption field must be well constructed and of the proper size.
 Regular maintenance is equally important.

 Why Septic Tank Inspection And Maintenance Should Be Done By A Professional Septic Service